 If you’re still doubting your own innate creativity, go here:

 If you want to try your hand at something artsy/crafty either with kids or on your own, go here:

-If you want to encourage your kids’ or grandkids’ natural creativity, go here for suggestions on how to establish a nurturing environment:
+If you want to encourage your kids’ or grandkids’ or your own natural creativity, go here for suggestions on how to inspire and establish a nurturing environment:

 If you need reminders about how growing in your art is a process, go here: